Akawi85/autoCheck-assessment/README.md

 ![this](Solution2_DAG_success_image.jpeg)
 - Make sure to click on the following **[Looker Studio Link](https://lookerstudio.google.com/reporting/7ee2e4f2-2b33-4f7d-9425-bf0dda635370)** to see the data in a looker studio report

 ***Note: As part of the solution to problem statement 2 of the assessment, the free XE API service expires after 7days of creation.
-It is necessary to point out that after the API expires, further calls to the API may be restricted causing the entire ETL pipeline to fail***
+It is necessary to point out that after the API expires, further calls to the API may be restricted causing the entire ETL pipeline to fail.
+Therefore it is important that the solution is reviewed before the API expiration***